 Prior and future updates or service packs on these operating systems are supported unless otherwise stated.
 The operating system version and updates must also be supported by the operating system provider.

-Esri Technical Support is available for CentOS, Scientific Linux, and Oracle Linux versions that provide full binary compatibility with an equivalent supported Red Hat version.
-As a prerequisite for logging a defect, any software issue on these operating systems will be attempted to be reproduced on Red Hat Enterprise Linux.
-For Oracle Linux, support is predicated on the use of the Red Hat compatible kernel.
+Esri Technical Support is available for CentOS, Scientific Linux, and Oracle Linux versions that provide full binary compatibility with an equivalent supported RHEL Server version.
+As a prerequisite for logging a defect, any software issue on these operating systems will be attempted to be reproduced on RHEL Server.
+For Oracle Linux, support is predicated on the use of the RHEL Server compatible kernel.

 If you want to install the software, run the ArcGIS Software Authorization Wizard, or run the Check for Updates tool using the operating system graphical user interface (GUI), the X Window System package group is required.